brainrake/glossary/rip.md

 **What to use** in addition to and instead of tests**:**
 - static types make a large fraction of tests unnecessary, mainly those that check for correct use of types and correct handling of type-related errors
-- property-based testing, aka [QuickCheck](https://hackage.haskell.org/package/QuickCheck) aka [fuzz testing](http://package.elm-lang.org/packages/elm-community/elm-test/latest) tests your code with randomly-generated input and checks that the specified correctness properties are satisfied. failing inputs can be "shrunk" until a minimal failing case is found.
+- property-based testing, aka [QuickCheck](https://hackage.haskell.org/package/QuickCheck) aka [fuzz testing](http://package.elm-lang.org/packages/elm-community/elm-test/latest) tests code with randomly-generated input and checks that the specified correctness properties are satisfied. failing inputs can be "shrunk" until a minimal failing case is found.
 - with [Domain Driven Design](http://fsharpforfunandprofit.com/ddd/) and [Type Driven Development](http://tomasp.net/blog/type-first-development.aspx/), we describe the logical structure of our problem in the domain language, by first writing down its type, which is also a specification for the solution.
 [Type, Define, Refine [pdf]](https://manning-content.s3.amazonaws.com/download/1/dc78582-0565-472e-a2dc-b88af151b064/Brady_TDDwithIdris_MEAP_V13_ch1.pdf), see Chapter 1.2.
 - with a rich enough type system (e.g. [dependent types](https://en.wikipedia.org/wiki/Dependent_type), a type can be given that is so precise as to make it impossible to write an incorrect program; combine with TDD for full benefits